Satori Cloud

 Step 2

-Select the Confluence pages that should become public website pages and keep everything else internal.
+Select the Confluence pages that should become part of your external website and keep everything else internal.

 Step 3